mjz-smu/codelab_instructions/README.md

 #### Step 3

-Base PKB includes the `--helpmatch` flag which can be used to discover details about benchmarks and related configuration flags.
+PKB includes the `--helpmatch` flag which can be used to discover details about benchmarks and related configuration flags.
 You can pass `--helpmatch` a regex and it will print related help text.